pberba/pberba.github.io/security/_posts/2022-02-07-linux-threat-hunting-for-persistence-systemd-generators.md

 The topics discussed here are the following:
 *   [Boot or Logon Initialization Scripts: systemd-generators](https://attack.mitre.org/techniques/T1037/)

-We will give some example commands on how to implement these persistence techinques and how to create alerts using open-source solutions such as auditd, sysmon and auditbeats.
+We will give some example commands on how to implement these persistence techniques and how to create alerts using open-source solutions such as auditd, sysmon and auditbeats.

 ![](/assets/posts/20220207/0-introduction.png)
 _Links to the full version [\[image\]](/assets/posts/common/20220201-linux-persistence.png) [\[pdf\]](/assets/posts/common/20220201-linux-persistence.pdf)_